BlueTRaven/MysticalMagics/README.md

 MysticalMagics < WIP name, likely to change

 A mod that does stuff.
-Unreleased, but open-source.
+It's unreleased unreleased, as of now.
 If you're going to use my (horribly written) code, please give credit where credit is due.

 == Currently working on ==